FTP/SFTP CSV File Connector for PowerShell

 8. That's it; we are done.
 In a few clicks we configured the to Read the FTP/SFTP CSV File data using ZappySys FTP/SFTP CSV File Connector

-Read FTP/SFTP CSV File Connector data in PowerShell
+Read FTP/SFTP CSV File data in PowerShell

-Sometimes, you need to quickly access and work with your FTP/SFTP CSV File Connector data in PowerShell.
+Sometimes, you need to quickly access and work with your FTP/SFTP CSV File data in PowerShell.
 Whether you need a quick data overview or the complete dataset, this article will guide you through the process.
 Here are some common scenarios:

 Viewing data in a terminal